esraaamal/reading-Note/class-03.md

 #### flex-flow
 The two properties flex-direction and flex-wrap are used so often together that the shorthand property flex-flow was created to combine them.
 This shorthand property accepts the value of one of the two properties separated by a space.
-For example, you can use flex-flow: row wrap to set rows and wrap them.